2010 New York Giants season: Week 15: vs. Philadelphia Eagles

 Coming off their win over the Vikings the Giants played on home ground for an NFC East rivalry rematch against the Eagles.
 The Giants suffered their worst loss of the season, blowing a 31-10 fourth-quarter lead and allowing a punt return for a touchdown as time expired in regulation.

-In the first quarter the Giants took the early lead as QB Eli Manning completed a 35-yard TD pass to WR Mario Manningham.
-The Eagles responded in the second quarter with kicker David Akers getting a 34-yard field goal, but the Giants extended their lead after Manning found Manningham on a 33-yard TD pass, followed by kicker Lawrence Tynes nailing a 25-yard field goal, then with Manning getting an 8-yard TD pass to WR Hakeem Nicks.
-The Eagles cut the lead with QB Michael Vick making an 8-yard TD pass to WR Jeremy Maclin, but the Giants scored with Manning finding TE Kevin Boss on an 8-yard TD pass.
-However, they failed to maintain this lead with Vick making a 65-yard TD pass to TE Brent Celek, followed by his 4-yard scramble for a touchdown and then his 13-yard TD pass to Maclin to tie the game at 31.
+In the first quarter the Giants took the early lead as quarterback Eli Manning completed a 35-yard touchdown pass to wide receiver Mario Manningham.
+The Eagles responded in the second quarter with kicker David Akers getting a 34-yard field goal, but the Giants extended their lead after Manning found Manningham on a 33-yard touchdown pass, followed by kicker Lawrence Tynes nailing a 25-yard field goal, then with Manning getting an 8-yard touchdown pass to wide receiver Hakeem Nicks.
+The Eagles cut the lead with quarterback Michael Vick making an 8-yard touchdown pass to wide receiver Jeremy Maclin, but the Giants scored with Manning finding tight end Kevin Boss on an 8-yard touchdown pass.
+However, they failed to maintain this lead with Vick making a 65-yard touchdown pass to tight end Brent Celek, followed by his 4-yard scramble for a touchdown and then his 13-yard touchdown pass to Maclin to tie the game at 31.
 After the Giants went three and out Matt Dodge's punt was returned 65 yards for a touchdown by DeSean Jackson, giving the Giants a loss, and thus bringing their record down to 9–5.
-In calling the final play, Fox commentator Joe Buck said:

-Eagles broadcasters Merrill Reese and Mike Quick called the play on WYSP-FM in Philadelphia this way:

 Week 16: at Green Bay Packers

 Hoping to rebound from their loss to the Eagles the Giants flew to Lambeau Field for an NFC duel with the Packers.
-In the first quarter the Giants trailed early with QB Aaron Rodgers completing an 80 and a 3-yard TD pass to WR Jordy Nelson and to WR James Jones respectively.
-The Giants replied to tie the game with QB Eli Manning throwing a 36 and an 85-yard TD pass to WR Hakeem Nicks and Mario Manningham.
-They had further problems with FB John Kuhn getting an 8-yard TD run, followed by kicker Mason Crosby getting a 31-yard field goal.
-The Giants cut the lead with kicker Lawrence Tynes nailing a 38-yard field goal, but fell further behind with Rodgers completing a 1 and a 5-yard TD run to TE Donald Lee and to Kuhn respectively.
-This was followed by Kuhn getting a 1-yard TD run.
+In the first quarter the Giants trailed early with quarterback Aaron Rodgers completing an 80 and a 3-yard touchdown pass to wide receiver Jordy Nelson and to wide receiver James Jones respectively.
+The Giants replied to tie the game with quarterback Eli Manning throwing a 36 and an 85-yard touchdown pass to wide receiver Hakeem Nicks and Mario Manningham.
+They had further problems with fullback John Kuhn getting an 8-yard touchdown run, followed by kicker Mason Crosby getting a 31-yard field goal.
+The Giants cut the lead with kicker Lawrence Tynes nailing a 38-yard field goal, but fell further behind with Rodgers completing a 1 and a 5-yard touchdown run to tight end Donald Lee and to Kuhn respectively.
+This was followed by Kuhn getting a 1-yard touchdown run.

 With the loss, the Giants fell to 9–6.